Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Introduction

-In this paper, we introduce the Multi-scale Pyramidal Network (MSPN), a lightweight add-on module for attention-based MIL frameworks that allows flexible and progressive multi-scale training (Figure~\ref{fig:arch_compare}c,~\ref{fig:overview}).
+In this paper, we introduce the Multi-scale Pyramidal Network (MSPN), a lightweight add-on module for attention-based MIL frameworks that allows flexible and progressive multi-scale training (Figure~\ref{fig:overview}).
 The MSPN consists of a sequence of residual connected Coarse Guidance Networks (CGNs) where each CGN serves the following functions: (1) creation of coarse-grids using high magnification coordinates, (2) remapping the patch-level features into each grid, (3) aggregation of features in each grid, and (4) generation of coarse guidances using convolution.
 The magnification of coarse guidances can be flexibly determined by modifying the grid size in each CGN.
 We demonstrate the efficacy of MSPN using 4 attention-based frameworks as main baselines, namely ABMIL~\cite{ilse2018abmil}, DSMIL~\cite{li2021dsmil}, CLAM-SB, and CLAM-MB~\cite{lu_2021_data-efficient}, by comparing different implementations: their original implementations, multi-scale with concatenation, multi-scale with cross-scale attention~\cite{deng2024cross-scale}, and multi-scale with MSPN.
 ABMIL pre-trained on FEATHER-24K is further compared~\cite{shao2025mil-lab}, also following the above settings.
-Performance is benchmarked on 4 tasks (3 biomarker predictions and 1 prognosis prediction) across 2 high quality real-world datasets using features from 3 different pre-trained foundation models.
-We show that MSPN introduces consistent performance improvements by an average of 2.5\% under the diverse combinations of MIL frameworks, foundation models, and multi-scale methods while staying lightweight compared to the current multi-scale methods.
+Performance is benchmarked on 5 tasks across 3 real-world datasets using features from 2 different pre-trained foundation models.
+We show that MSPN introduces consistent performance improvements by an average of 2.25\% under the diverse combinations of MIL frameworks, foundation models, and multi-scale methods while staying lightweight compared to the current multi-scale methods.

-Our main contributions are: (1) introducing grid-based remapping, which leverages the high magnification features to create coarse feature map that retains spatial information; (2) proposing CGN for coarse guidance generation using the created coarse features maps and MSPN as a plug-and-play module that consists of multiple CGNs under different scales for progressive multi-scale WSI analysis; and (3) evaluating our method in various settings that demonstrate its robustness with respect to different foundation models and the pre-trained MIL models whilst being lightweight and easy-to-use.
+Our main contributions are: (1) demonstrating grid-based remapping that leverages the high magnification features to create coarse feature map while retaining spatial information; (2) proposing CGN for coarse guidance generation using the created coarse features maps and MSPN as a plug-and-play module that consists of multiple CGNs under different scales for progressive multi-scale WSI analysis; and (3) evaluating our method in various settings that demonstrate its robustness with respect to different foundation models and the pre-trained MIL models whilst being lightweight and easy-to-use.